kosogit/Jarvis-ai-assiatant/README.md

 Navigate to the project folder:

-cd jarvis-ai-assistant
+"cd jarvis-ai-assistant"

 Install the required dependencies:

-pip install -r requirements.txt
+"pip install -r requirements.txt"
 Set your OpenAI API key in the script where indicated (openai.api_key = "your_openai_api_key").

 Requirements: